ECB questions holes in Greek bank recap plans

 While generally supportive of the plans and welcoming the way Greece intended to take shares in rescued banks, the ECB also warned the HFSF should not interfere with the Greek central bank's responsibility to determine which banks should get aid.

-"The resulting uncertainty and potential delays in the recapitalisation procedure would undermine the whole purpose (of the plan)... which is to enable the Bank of Greece to promptly respond to the recapitalisation needs of a credit institution," the ECB said.
+"The resulting uncertainty and potential delays in the recapitalization procedure would undermine the whole purpose (of the plan)... which is to enable the Bank of Greece to promptly respond to the recapitalization needs of a credit institution," the ECB said.

-To receive a recapitalisation from the HFSF banks have to show that they will be viable within five years, a time frame recently extended from three years.
+To receive a recapitalization from the HFSF banks have to show that they will be viable within five years, a time frame recently extended from three years.

-The ECB added that it expected bridge recapitalisations of the Greek banks that fall under the definition of viable to be completed shortly.
+The ECB added that it expected bridge recapitalizations of the Greek banks that fall under the definition of viable to be completed shortly.

 (For full legal opinion click here)